Clancey/simple_auth/README.md

 var request = new Request(HttpMethod.Get, "https://www.googleapis.com/oauth2/v1/userinfo?alt=json");
 var userInfo = await api.send<UserInfo>(request);
 ```
 That's it!
 If the user is not logged in, they will automatically be prompted.
 If their credentials are cached from a previous session, the api call proceeds!
+Expired tokens even automatically refresh.

 # Flutter Setup
 Call `SimpleAuthFlutter.init();` in your Main.Dart.
 Now Simple Auth can automatically make present your login UI